search

 20 times

-Please note that leverage restrictions may also apply on Japanese public holidays, depending on market conditions.
-If leverage is reduced, we will notify you via the email address registered in your Exness Personal Area or through the MT4/MT5 mailbox, so please check these before you begin trading.
+In addition, leverage restrictions may apply on Japanese public holidays depending on market conditions.
+If leverage is reduced, we will notify you via the email address registered in your Exness Personal Area or through the MT4/MT5 inbox, so please check these before you begin trading.

 note